d3meter/bt-real-estate-app/README.md

 - 🛠️ Based on a pre-designed **static HTML template** turned into a Django project.
 - 🐍 Built with **Django** (Python web framework).
 - 🗄️ Uses **PostgreSQL** as the database backend.
+- 📧 Automated email notifications for new inquiries via Gmail SMTP.
 - ⚙️ Includes a **custom-styled Django Admin** that visually aligns with the main site's theme.
 - 🧱 Work in progress: additional features, models, and admin enhancements are continuously being added.